Renin-Angiotensin-Aldosterone System

 - Stimulates cardiac hypertrophy and vascular hypertrophy

-The renin-angiotensin-aldosterone pathway is regulated not only by the mechanisms that stimulate renin release, but it is also modulated by natriuretic peptides (ANP and BNP) released by the heart.
-These natriuretic peptides acts as an important counter-regulatory system.
+The renin-angiotensin-aldosterone pathway is not only regulated by the mechanisms that stimulate renin release, but it is also modulated by natriuretic peptides released by the heart.
+These natriuretic peptides act as an important counter-regulatory system.